Skip to main content

 Pre-wedding rituals prepare Saint Lucia couples for their sacred union

-St. Lucian pre-wedding traditions represent months of preparation involving both families, typically beginning 6-12 months before the wedding and costing $500-$5,000 USD.
+St. Lucian pre-wedding traditions represent months of preparation involving both families, typically beginning 6-12 months before the wedding.
 These customs strengthen family bonds and announce the union to the wider community through formal gatherings, gift exchanges, and celebratory events.

 Engagement Announcements and Family Meetings

-Engagement traditions in St. Lucia are formal family-centered events dating back to the 1800s colonial period, where the groom traditionally requests permission from the bride’s father before proposing.
-Modern engagement celebrations cost $200-$2,000 USD and involve 20-50 close family members gathering for the official announcement.
+Engagement traditions in St. Lucia are formal family-centered events dating back to the colonial period, where the groom traditionally requests permission from the bride’s father before proposing.
+Modern engagement celebrations involve close family members gathering for the official announcement.

 Traditional engagement elements include: